Skip to content

 "The model outputted an empty string, so no candidate labels could "

 f"be determined.
-Using {candidate_labels[0]!r} as the output "
+Using the first label, {candidate_labels[0]!r}, "

 )